michellejm/mapping_arch_urban_hums/Tutorials/07Annotation_Storytelling.md

 As mentioned above we are using the Leaflet.js javascript library to create a webmap.
 Javascript is a language, like HTML and CSS, that all modern web browsers understand naturally.

-Leaflet is a set of commands built with javascript that allow us to make webmaps relativley easily.
+Leaflet is a set of commands built with javascript that allow us to make webmaps relatively easily.

 We will also use another library called jQuery.js that will allow us to import the points and road outlines data.

 It is helpful to think of these libraries as sets of commands that our program can draw on.

 Because Leaflet and jQuery are both libraries we need to include them in our html document so that they can be referenced by our program when it runs in the browser.
 These libraries are really just also sets of text files, contained in javascript and css file types.

+The included index.html is already written out for you, but below is a walkthrough of what each line is doing.

 We include them in the header section: `<head>`